DS4PS/cpp-526-sum-2020/index.md

 There are no prerequisites, and we do not assume any prior background in computer programming or statistics.
 Students should, however, have installed R and R Studio, and worked through a basic tutorial on R Studio.

 # II.
-Assessment of Student Learning Performance & Proficiency: Keys to Student Success
+Assessment of Student Performance & Proficiency

+## A. Keys to Student Success

 Assessment of student performance in this course is based on indications that the course learning objectives stated above have been achieved.
 Several areas of measurement will be used to produce a final student performance rating.
 These areas of performance assessment include the following:

-- The ability to build a custom dataset by important data from multiple sources, merging data, and reshaping, filtering or subsetting as necessary.
+1. The ability to build a custom dataset by important data from multiple sources, merging data, and reshaping, filtering or subsetting as necessary.
-- Translating from plain English business cases to logical statements in R using logical operators and analytical techniques applied to groups.
+2. Translating from plain English business cases to logical statements in R using logical operators and analytical techniques applied to groups.
-- Communicating information by developing custom visualizations and graphics.
+3. Communicating information by developing custom visualizations and graphics.
-- Using markdown documents to generate data-driven reports and data dashboards.
+4. Using markdown documents to generate data-driven reports and data dashboards.

 Students will demonstrate competency in understanding, producing and communicating results of their analyses through the following assignments:

-- In-lecture assessment questions to ensure basic comprehension of key concepts and to help students and instructors track progress through the course.
+1. In-lecture assessment questions to ensure basic comprehension of key concepts and to help students and instructors track progress through the course.
-- Weekly labs that provide opportunities to consolidate and apply material from the lectures.
+2. Weekly labs that provide opportunities to consolidate and apply material from the lectures.
-- Discussion topics on broad data science trends.
+3. Discussion topics on broad data science trends.
-- A final project that integrates several skills to create a data dashboard.
+4. A final project that integrates several skills to create a data dashboard.

 Assigned work, including the course final project, and the quality of active participation in the regular online discussion sessions that are a critical part of the course learning strategy are the tools the instructors will use to measure comprehension and skill; the student&#39;s course grade is a direct reflection of demonstrated performance.
 Students should take stated expectations seriously regarding preparation, conduct, and academic honesty in order to receive a grade reflective of outstanding performance.
 Students should be aware that merely completing assigned work in no way guarantees an outstanding grade in the course.
 To receive an outstanding course grade (using the grading scheme described below and the performance assessment approach noted above) all assigned work should completed on time with careful attention to assignment details.